 For decades, professionals have used traditional visualization tools like Bar charts, scatter graphs, and maps to envisage meaningful information.
 This is bound to be challenged now.
 Traditional methods of data display have limited potential in making data easily digestible.
 There is a growing need in the industry to have meaningful tools and methodologies that can combine the principles of visualization with powerful applications and large data sets to create sophisticated images and animations.

-Some of these collaborations would lead to new understanding about relationships between a wide range of variables from diverse fields.
-There would be a growing reliance of animation tools like Flash and HTML5, allowing end users to control those visualizations real-time.
+Some of these collaborations would lead to a new understanding of relationships between a wide range of variables from diverse fields.
+There would be a growing reliance on animation tools like Flash and HTML5, allowing end-users to control those visualizations in real-time.

 Creating effective visualizations are based on principles of graphic design, visual art, perceptual psychology, and cognitive science.
 It spans a range of topics, including scientific visualization, point-based graphics, appearance acquisition, GPU computing, and 3D displays.
 The subject has long been used in academic settings, but many instructors are using new technologies to create visualizations to help students understand concepts.

 There are niche courses being designed for professionals interested in building better visualization tools and systems.
 These courses address elements of cognitive science theory, examine appropriate forms for representation and review design considerations.
 The next decade or so is envisaged by many as the golden age of Data Visualization wherein dedicated vocation and tutoring would be conceived “to affect thro’ the Eyes what we fail to convey to the public through their word-proof ears”.

 Data visualization would continue to thrive and designers would be putting more thought into what the data is about and discover much better, profound, creative and absolutely fascinating ways to visualize it.
 For analytics professionals, visualization can be an important data-analysis tool, uncovering key findings that would otherwise be difficult or impossible to perceive.